Logiqx/gpx-ideas/docs/extensions/gpx_gen/README.md

 #### Overview

-Generic elements that do not fit into other categories.
+This extensions includes generic elements that do not fit into any other categories.

 | Name     | Values | Description                                      |
 | -------- | ------ | ------------------------------------------------ |